ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-model.md

 ---
 name: Add a new dbt model
-about: Request the addition of a new model to the dbt DAG.
+description: Request the addition of a new model to the dbt DAG.
-title: ''
-labels: ''
-assignees: ''
+title: Add a new dbt model
 ---

-_(Replace or delete anything in parentheses with your own issue.)_
+_(Replace or delete anything in parentheses with your own issue content.)_

 # New dbt model